napari/docs/docs/howtos/layers/points.md

 ### Setting border or face color with a colormap

 In the example snippet below, we set the face color of the markers with a colormap on a property.
-To do the same for an edge color, substitute `face` for `border`.
+To do the same for a border color, substitute `face` for `border`.

 ```{code-cell} python